 Door County annually is the site of one of the state’s three premier nature and birding festivals; the Door County Festival of Nature.
 As the Ridges Sanctuary website notes: “For nature enthusiasts, there’s no time of year quite as exciting as spring.
 And in spring, there’s no place like Door County.
 Since 2002, Door County conservation organizations along with the Wisconsin Department of Natural Resources have joined together to bring you the Festival of Nature, a celebration of the unique biodiversity and natural beauty we strive to protect.”

-Coordinated by The Ridges Sanctuary, the Festival offers a full slate of field trips classes and activities throughout Door County.
+Coordinated by The Ridges Sanctuary, the Festival offers a full slate of field trips classes (in-person and virtual) and activities throughout Door County.

-In 2017, the festival took place May 25-27 and celebrated its 15th year.
+In 2019, the festival took place in May and celebrated its 17th year.
 The festival included dozens of wildlife and birding field trips all across the county.
 Partners in the festival included the DNR, The Ridges Sanctuary, the Nature Conservancy, the Door County Land Trust, and Crossroads at Big Creek.
+The event was, unfortunately cancelled in 2020 due to COVID-19 but came back with both vitrual and in-person options in 2021.

-On August of 2017, the Door County Board officially adopted a resolution recognizing the second Saturday in May as International Migratory Bird Day.
+For the first time in August of 2017, the Door County Board officially adopted a resolution recognizing the second Saturday in May as International Migratory Bird Day.
 All citizens are urged to celebrate the observance in support of efforts to protect and conserve migratory birds and their habitats.
-Plans for a 2018 event will again be a celebration that will be included during the annual Door County Festival of Nature, which will take place on May 25, 2018 - May 27, 2018.
+Plans for a 2022 event will again be a celebration that will be included during the annual Door County Festival of Nature, which will take place in May 2022, with exact dates to be determined.